 The Lifetime ISA limit (how much you can pay in) is £4,000 for the 2017/18 tax year.
-Any money you pay into a Lifetime ISA will contribute towards your annual ISA allowance, which will be increasing from £15,240 to £20,000 in April 2017.
+Any money you pay into a Lifetime ISA will contribute towards your annual ISA allowance, which has increased to £20,000 in for the 2017/18 tax year.
 You will be able pay money into a Lifetime ISA in addition to a Stocks & Shares ISA, a Cash ISA and an Innovative Finance ISA each year.

 Save for your first home and/or retirement

 Any time from 12 months after opening and paying some money into a Lifetime ISA, you will be able to use your savings and bonus towards a deposit on your first home, worth up to £450,000 in the UK.
 Accounts are limited to one per person (rather than one per home), so two first-time buyers can both receive a bonus when buying together.
 If you have a Help to buy ISA, you can transfer those savings into a Lifetime ISA in 2017, or continue saving in both, but you will only be able to use the bonus from one of the accounts to buy a house.